BlackAsLight/PaperLogs/README.md

 This Node.JS program consolidates logs that happened on the same day.
 Consolidating all the files from the same day into one file saves very little disk space.
 An insignificant amount really, but does cut down on how many you have to scroll through.

+These files must start with the format YYYY-MM-DD and end with ".log.gz" Anything can be between that, but do note files on the same day will be consolidated alphebetically.

 ## Instructions

 ### Setup